eProsima Micro XRCE-DDS¶

 - Pluggable transport layer.

-- eProsima Micro XRCE-DDS is not built over a specific transport protocol as Serial or UDP.
-It is agnostic about the transport used, and give the user the possibility of implementing his tailored transport quickly.
-By default, UPD, TCP, and Serial transports are provided.
+eProsima Micro XRCE-DDS is not built over a specific transport protocol as Serial or UDP.
+It is agnostic about the transport used, and give the user the possibility of implementing the needed transport easily.
+By default, UDP, TCP, and Serial transports are provided.
+Also, an easy way to implement Custom transport is offered.

 - Commercial support

-To test eProsima Micro XRCE-DDS on your computer, you can follow the Quick start instructions.
-This page shows how to create a simple publisher as a XRCE client that send topics into the DDS World.
+To test eProsima Micro XRCE-DDS, follow the Quick start instructions.
+This page shows how to create simple publisher/subscriber and requester/replier applications.

-Additionally, there is an interactive example called Shapes Demo that allows you to create entities and to send/receive topics by instructions given by the command line.
-This example is useful to understand how XRCE protocol works along with the DDS World.
+Additionally, there is an interactive example called Shapes Demo allowing users to create entities and to send/receive topics by instructions given by the command line.
+This example is useful to understand how the DDS-XRCE protocol interfaces with the DDS World.